Level 2 Lesson 30.1 – Exactly Here?

 这儿就是我们每天散步的地方。

-Here "exactly/precisely" is (the) place (that) we have a walk every day. - tā jiù shì wǒmen de xīn línjū
+Here exactly or precisely is the place that we have a walk every day. - tā jiù shì wǒmen de xīn línjū

 他就是我们的新邻居。